CharlesSchimmel/mpd-notify/README.md

 Now with album art!
 Assumes cover art is stored in the same folder as the currently playing song and is named cover.jpg.

 # Installation
-Run install.sh and set the two global variables in .nowPlaying.sh.
-I would recommend exec'ing it in your window manager's config as there is no daemon for it yet.
+Run install.sh and set your music folder and other optional variables in $HOME/.nowPlaying/nowPlaying.sh.

+# Automatic cover retrieval
+As your listening to music, if nowPlaying detects no cover.jpg it can fetcch it from Discogs with the included script.
+However you must supply your own key/secret for Discogs and enable it in $HOME/.nowPlaying/nowPlaying.sh

 # Dependencies
 MPD, MPC, notify-osd, and nofity-send.